Maria P. Hanzlik, PsyD, HSPP, Licensed Psychologist

-Dr. Maria Hanzlik is a clinical psychologist and an AASECT-certified sex therapist who works with children, adolescents, and adults to provide psychological evaluation services and individual, couples, and family therapy serving the Indianapolis area.
+Dr. Hanzlik is a clinical psychologist and an AASECT-certified sex therapist who works with children, adolescents, and adults to provide psychological evaluation services and individual, couples, and family therapy serving the Indianapolis area.
 She received her Bachelor of Arts degree from The University of Delaware followed by her Master and Doctorate degrees in Clinical Psychology from The Chicago School of Professional Psychology, Chicago Campus.
 She has trained and worked in a variety of clinical settings including an inpatient psychiatric hospital, a college counseling center, and community mental health centers.
-She worked in group private practice for several years before opening her own private practice in July 2015.
-In order to better serve the needs of the community, Dr. Hanzlik transitioned from independent practice to group practice in July 2018, and renamed the practice Integrated Psychological Center of Indiana.
+She worked in group private practice for several years before opening her own private practice in 2015.
+In order to better serve the needs of the community, Dr. Hanzlik transitioned from independent practice to group practice in 2018, and renamed the practice Integrated Psychological Center of Indiana (IPCI).

 Dr. Hanzlik was trained as a generalist to treat a variety of mental health concerns, including depression, anxiety, and behavioral issues, for individuals across the lifespan (children, adolescents, adults, and older adults).
 She was also trained in providing therapy for individuals, couples, and families.

 Dr. Hanzlik is trained in a number of theoretical and applied therapeutic orientations including psychodynamic, cognitive-behavioral, humanistic-existential, family systems, emotionally-focused couples therapy, and Gottman couples therapy work.
 Her therapeutic approach includes creating a safe, accepting, and collaborative therapeutic space to allow the healing process to occur freely.
-After therapeutic goals are set, she balances utlizing practical, applied tools with exploration of factors that fuel or underlie presenting symptoms.
+After therapeutic goals are set, she balances utilizing practical, applied tools with exploration of factors that fuel or underlie presenting symptoms.
 This approach facilitates immediate symptom relief while working on long-lasting change.

 In addition to providing therapy and psychological evaluation (testing) services, Dr. Hanzlik frequently presents to general audiences, as well as at regional conferences, training centers, medical schools, and graduate schools, to provide continuing education and training speaking on the topics of incorporating sexual health into psychological and medical practice, trauma-informed care, and effective parenting practice.
 Dr. Hanzlik is also available for media interviews on any of her areas of expertise.